Arcade (TV series)

-Arcade was an Australian television soap opera shown in 1980 that was one of the least successful in the history of Australian television.

-It aired on Network Ten with the premiere (76-minute) episode shown on 20 January 1980.
-The series then ran five nights a week, Mondays to Fridays, as a 25-minute serial.
+Arcade is an Australian television soap opera which aired on Network Ten from 20 January 1980 to 29 February 1980.
+Following the broadcast of the 76-minute premiere episode, the series then ran five nights a week, Mondays to Fridays, as a 25-minute serial.
 It was produced solely by Network Ten (as an in-house production) with a start-up budget of almost $1 million.

-The series was set in a fictitious shopping mall (hence the "Arcade" of the title) in the northern suburbs of Sydney, Arcade dealt with the lives and loves of the characters who worked at the various stores within the shopping complex.
+Arcade was set in a fictitious shopping mall in the northern suburbs of Sydney.
+The show dealt with the lives and loves of the characters who worked at the various stores within the shopping complex.
+It is regarded as one of the least successful dramas in the history of Australian television.

 Production

+Arcade, aired as a 76-minute pilot episode that was produced by Bill Harmon and Peter Benardos who had earlier produced the highly successful soap opera Number 96 and also employed Number 96s creator David Sale and its veteran scriptwriter Johnny Whyte as scriptwriters.
+Like Number 96, there was some room for light comedy as well as drama.